joshuakalule/FitTrack/README.md

 * [Workout](/models/workout.py): A workout is an engagement that a user can do as they exercise and keep fit.
 * [WorkoutDay](/models/workout_day.py): A WorkoutDay is a user attached instance of a workout that specifies the day of action as well as user progress.

-#### `/models/engine` directory
+### Engine directory
-This contains the DBStorage class that handles all data saving and retrieval [DBStorage](/models/engine/db_storage.py): Handles data storage and retrieval from the Database using SQLAlchamey.
+The [engine](/models/engine) folder consists of files that handle all data saving and retrieval.

+[DBStorage](/models/engine/db_storage.py): Handles data storage and retrieval from the Database using SQLAlchamey.
 The `storage` instance is created from this class.

 ##### Functionalities of the storage instance: